 1 tb each garlic powder, dried thyme, dried rosemary

-Spray baking sheet with olive oil spray.
+Spray the baking sheet with olive oil spray.
 Mix vegetables together with 1 tbsp olive oil and seasoning.
 Place on baking sheet.

 Place chicken breast on top of vegetables.
 Mix remaining oil, honey, and lemon juice.
 Pour over chicken.
 Season with salt and pepper.

 Place in oven to bake at 375 degrees for 30 minutes, or until chicken is fully cooked.

 Think your diet is sub-par and you may be missing needed nutrients?
 Our registered dietitian has over 20 years of experience helping patients make healthy food choices!
 We invite you to schedule an appointment with our nutritionist by calling us at 703.349.5100 or clicking here to request an appointment.
 To stay up-to-date on the latest news and tips from us, be sure to follow us on Facebook and Instagram, and sign up for our monthly newsletter for even more information sent straight to your inbox!